Get to know your mind. It’s awesome.

 We value integrity, connection, curiosity, action and joy.
 We think that the human mind is pretty cool.

 Directors & Co-founders

-Jo is a clinical psychologist who works with people to achieve valued life goals, find meaning and live well.
+Jo is a clinical & coaching psychologist who works with people to achieve valued life goals, find meaning and live well.
 She works with professionals experiencing mental illness, burnout, or significant stress.
-With over 25 years sport industry experience, Jo has a specialist interest in working with high performers, particularly managing work and life transitions, mental illness and wellbeing.
+With over 25 years sport industry experience, Jo has a focus on working with high performers, particularly managing work and life transitions, mental illness and wellbeing.
 Jo has expertise in wellbeing science – including positive psychology, ACT and mindfulness – and completed her PhD in this field.
+She loves technology and led the team behind MindMax, a digital resilience and wellbeing app, with AFL Players, Movember and QUT.
 Jo is on the Board of Action for Happiness Australia.
-She is currently MindMax Project Leader for the AFL Players Association on a Movember funded wellbeing and resilience digital project.

 Michael Inglis, Sport & Performance Psychologist